emilienbev/quarkus-performer/README.md

 This project is a proof of concept to "port" over our Java FIT Performer to use the Couchbase Quarkus extension.
 It starts a gRPC server which executes FIT Driver (gRPC client) requests against a Couchbase server.

+> As of August 2024, the official Quarkus Couchbase Extension is not native-compatible and will not work with this project.
+> This project uses an [experimental fork](https://github.com/emilienbev/quarkus-embev) which adds native compilation compatibility.

 ## Running the tests
 You'll need:
 - quarkus-performer (FIT Performer, a gRPC Server)